 The problem is not with the supply of the medicine but with the plastic pen device that it comes in.
 They can apparently not make enough to keep up with demand.
 This issue may be solved if the semaglutide 50mg tablet gets approval.

 At my practice, there are times when patients cannot get the dose of semaglutide that they need.
 We deal with this in a number of ways which aim to maintain the weight loss that they have already achieved until the pharmacy is able to source more supply.
 This may involve taking a lower dose or taking tablets temporarily.

 Please book a weight management appointment with me at Prime Health in Weybridge, Surrey.
 If you live elsewhere in the UK, then you can book a telephone or video appointment.

 Appointments are monthly to begin with for the first few months and include an assessment of your medical history, lifestyle counselling and monitoring of your progress.
 During this phase, the dose of semaglutide will gradually be increased and your medical condition and side-effects monitored.

 The semaglutide injections will be sent to your home via e-Medicina pharmacy.
 Patients will make payment to e-Medicina for the injections directly.

 Once a stable dose of semaglutide is reached, the frequency of appointments can be reduced for the duration of the treatment depending on your progress, general health, and the existence of any medical conditions that may need monitoring.

-Semaglutide is a once-weekly injection into the fat around your belly.
-It is straightforward to use.
+Semaglutide is a once-weekly injection into the fat around your belly and is straightforward to use.
+Each pen contains 4 doses, once per week and therefore also comes with 4 tiny needles.
 Watch this video to find out how.
-Please note that Ozempic is a brand of semaglutide and yours may be a different brand.
+Please note that Ozempic is a brand of semaglutide.

 Telephone: 01932 504999